 Before leaving this discussion, it is worth considering the recent work of G.R.
 Berridge, which specifically addresses the question of Embassies in Armed Conflict.
 Berridge’s work provides a detailed and compelling overview of embassies in different types of armed conflict including, most notably, the situation of embassies in enemy states and neutral embassies to belligerents.
 It is rather surprising that Wallenberg does not merit a single mention in the book.
 On the other hand, Berridge is not slow to recount examples of the conduct of other diplomats during the Second World War, including an analysis of the activities of the Swedish embassy to Germany in 1940-42.
 The only explanation for this omission appears to be that Berridge is of the opinion that Wallenberg’s activities went well beyond those expected of a diplomatic agent representing a neutral state in the situation of an armed conflict or foreign armed intervention and, accordingly, ought not to be considered in a modern account of the role of embassies in armed conflict.

 Combined with the analysis of the Vienna Convention set out above, Berridge’s failure to discuss Wallenberg’s activities suggests that Wallenberg’s legacy in the field of diplomatic law is very limited, if not non-existent.
 However, on the contrary it will be argued in the following section that Wallenberg’s legacy, although limited in terms of the development of international law, is central to the development of the so-called ‘new‘ diplomacy and the emerging norms of international law directed at saving populations from genocide, as well as war crimes, ethnic cleansing and crimes against humanity.
+As a matter of international law, and, in particular, the Vienna Convention on Diplomatic Relations, it will be argued that a permissive interpretation of, in particular Articles 3 (1)(b) and Article 41(1) leave scope for an interplay between treaty-based law and customary international law that operates in favour of a ‘new’ approach to diplomacy, particularly in the context of armed conflict.

 4. Wallenberg’s Legacy in a Changing Diplomatic World